FabianMaeurer/TensorCategories.jl/docs/src/Multitensor.md

 braiding(X::YourObject, Y::YourObject) ::YourMorphism
 ```

-There are two ways to archieve the trace: either you provide the trace by yourself
+There are two ways to archive the trace: either you provide the trace by yourself

 ```
 tr(f::YourMorphism) ::YourMorphism